-Prince of Peace has one “blended” worship service on Sunday mornings at 10:30 a.m.
+Prince of Peace has one “blended” worship service on Sunday mornings at 10:30 AM.

 We include both traditional music and liturgy, along with video and more modern additions.
 Formal and informal attire is acceptable—whatever makes you feel comfortable.
-We celebrate the Lord’s Supper monthly—usually on the first Sunday of the month.
+We celebrate the Lord’s Supper monthly, usually on the first Sunday of the month.

 We love music of all kinds at Prince of Peace.
 Contact Music director Suzann Barthold if you would like more information about our music program, or if you would like to join one of the music ministries.
 You don’t have to be an expert, read music, or be a member in order to join us.
 Among the groups you can participate in are:

-- Our Sanctuary Choir rehearses on Thursday 7:30-9:00 PM.
+- Our Sanctuary Choir rehearses on Thursdays, 7:30-9:00 PM.

-- Our Bell choir, known as the “Boyles Memorial Ringers,” rehearses on Wednesday 7:30-9:00 PM.
+- Our Bell choir, the “Boyles Memorial Ringers,” rehearses on Wednesdays, 7:30-9:00 PM.

 Children and Youth: